Bill Bentley (footballer)

 William John Bentley (born 21 October 1947) is an English former professional footballer who played as a left-back.
-He made a total of 439 league appearances in a 15-year career in the Football League.
+He made 439 league appearances in a 15-year career in the Football League.

 Beginning his career at Stoke City in 1964, he moved on to Blackpool in 1968.
-He spent the next nine years with Blackpool, helping them to win promotion out of the Second Division in 1969–70, and to lift the Anglo-Italian Cup in 1971.
-He spent 1977 to 1980 at Port Vale, also briefly serving the club as caretaker-manager in 1979.
-He ended his career at non-league Stafford Rangers in 1981.
+He spent the next nine years with Blackpool, helping them to win promotion out of the Second Division in 1969–70 and to lift the Anglo-Italian Cup in 1971.
+He spent 1977 to 1980 at Port Vale, also briefly serving the club as caretaker manager in 1979.
+He ended his career at non-League club Stafford Rangers in 1981.

+Early and later life

+William John Bentley was born on 21 October 1947 in Longton, Stoke-on-Trent and attended St Gregory's School.
+He played for Stoke-on-Trent schoolboys, winning two consecutive national titles in a side that included Terry Alcock, Clint Boulton, John Woodward and Denis Smith.
+He went on to represent both Staffordshire and England at schoolboy level, and was also capped at England Youth level.

+After retiring from football he became a window cleaner in the Trentham area of Stoke-on-Trent.

 Career

 Stoke City

-Bentley began his career with Stoke City, signing as a professional with the club in October 1964.
-He made five First Division appearances in 1965–66 and seven appearances in 1966–67, before breaking into Tony Waddington's first team plans during the 1967–68 campaign, when he played a total of 37 games for the "Potters".
+Bentley began his career as an apprentice with Stoke City, joining the club straight from school at age 15.
+He signed as a professional with the club in October 1964.
+He made five First Division appearances in 1965–66 and seven appearances in 1966–67, before breaking into Tony Waddington's first-team plans during the 1967–68 campaign, when he played a total of 37 games for the "Potters".
 The young defender's physique and temperament had won him comparisons to John Charles.
+However, Bentley fell out with Waddington after finding himself out of the first XI for an extended period.